Instagram Announces Changes To Close Friends Feature

-(MENAFN- Gulf Times) The Instagram photo and video-sharing platform announced modifications to the Close Friends feature to include feed posts and short Reels videos that users share.
+Washington: Instagram, the photo and video-sharing platform, announced modifications to the Close Friends feature to include feed posts and short Reels videos that users share.

 The Close Friends feature has been available to users for years when sharing their Stories, as it allows it to be displayed only to a pre-prepared list of friends and not to all followers.